 Be consistent.
 Be consistent with whatever format you choose.
 For example, if you bold one section title, bold all section titles.
 Consistency will make it easy for people to read and follow along with your CV.

-Edit, edit, edit.
+Carefully edit.
 You want your CV to show that you are professional and polished.
-Therefore, your document should be error free.
+Therefore, your document should be error-free.
 Read through your CV and proofread it for any spelling or grammar errors.
 Ask a friend or family member to look it over as well.

 Academic Curriculum Vitae Format